17

 "You don't subscribe to that, do you?"
 Dale said, dodging under Flynn's blade to pull back another slipping section of bank before it collapsed the section Flynn was working on.
 "That there is functional benefit?
 Some researchers even question whether these kind of conditions should be treated, if they're what's enabling someone to be exceptional."

-exceptional," Flynn said bluntly.
+"An exceptional person is exceptional," Flynn said bluntly.
 "Whatever they're doing.
 If you'd been happy in your work and you'd been keen to go back to A.N.Z. we'd still have done the same work here.
 It won't stop you being a perfectionist, it won't stop you over achieving.
 There are benefits: I'm not afraid to admit it.
 What I have a problem with is anxious, unhappy, addictive behaviour that you feel controlled by.
 Hyper vigilance and hyperactivity coming directly from anxiety.
 Self destructive or self abusive behaviour, rooted in guilt and anxiety."

 "That's why I question any good in it."
 Dale threw back the last spadeful, checking the ground once more.
 "Whatever you taught me, I know if I went back to those circumstances I'd do the same thing again until I snapped.
 I wouldn't be able to help myself."